CERRE think tank Logo

 She completed her PhD in the Department of Media and Communications at the London School of Economics and Political Science (LSE), after which she was an LSE Teaching and Research Fellow in Media Governance and Policy and Deputy Director of the LSE Media Policy Project.

-Alexandre De Streel
+Alexandre De Streel (2)

 Alexandre de Streel

-Professor of EU Law, University of Namur
+and University of Namur

-His main areas of research are regulation and competition policy in the digital economy as well as the legal issues raised by the developments of artificial intelligence.
-Recently, he advised the European Commission and the European Parliament on the regulation of online platforms.
+His main research areas are regulation and competition policy in the digital economy (telecommunications, platforms and data) as well as the legal issues raised by the developments of artificial intelligence.
+He regularly advises the European Union and international organisations on digital regulation.

 Karen Donders